-- Oversee (edit) English language material, provide articles, photographs and editorial concepts
+- Oversaw (edited) English language material, and provide articles, photographs, and editorial concepts

-- Oversee production process of a nationally (Thailand) distributed, English language publication addressing topical issues, business, art & culture and lifestyle
+- Oversaw the production process of a nationally (Thailand) distributed, English language publication addressing topical issues, business, art & culture and lifestyle

-- Conduct editorial meetings; formulate monthly content themes; manage in-house staff as well as screen, recruit and manage freelance contributors; team build, edit articles and ensure quality of editorial content while maintaining production timelines and managing resources
+- Conducted editorial meetings; formulated monthly content themes; managed in-house staff as well as screen, recruited and managed freelance contributors; team building, edited articles and ensured quality of editorial content while maintaining production timelines and managing resources

-- Conduct interviews, write articles and provide photographs
+- Conducted interviews, write articles and provide photographs

-- Develop public relations and marketing strategies, while publicly representing the magazine
+- Developed public relations and marketing strategies, while publicly representing the magazine

 - Contributed to, and can illustrate, a marked improvement in-terms of the magazine’s overall quality